Harry Houdini: Magic career

 After much research, Houdini wrote a collection of articles on the history of magic, which were expanded into The Unmasking of Robert-Houdin published in 1908.
-In this book he attacked his former idol Robert-Houdin as a liar and a fraud for having claimed the invention of automata and effects such as aerial suspension, which had been in existence for many years.
+He attacked his former idol Robert-Houdin as a liar and a fraud for having claimed the invention of automata and effects such as aerial suspension, which had been in existence for many years.
 Many of the allegations in the book were dismissed by magicians and researchers who defended Robert-Houdin.
 Magician Jean Hugard would later write a full rebuttal to Houdini's book.

 Houdini introduced the Chinese Water Torture Cell at the Circus Busch in Berlin, Germany, on September 21, 1912.
 He was suspended upside-down in a locked glass-and-steel cabinet full to overflowing with water, holding his breath for more than three minutes.
 He would go on performing this escape for the rest of his life.

 During his career, Houdini explained some of his tricks in books written for the magic brotherhood.
 In Handcuff Secrets (1909), he revealed how many locks and handcuffs could be opened with properly applied force, others with shoestrings.
 Other times, he carried concealed lockpicks or keys.
 When tied down in ropes or straitjackets, he gained wiggle room by enlarging his shoulders and chest, moving his arms slightly away from his body.

 His straitjacket escape was originally performed behind curtains, with him popping out free at the end.
 Houdini's brother (who was also an escape artist, billing himself as Theodore Hardeen) discovered that audiences were more impressed when the curtains were eliminated so they could watch him struggle to get out.
 On more than one occasion, they both performed straitjacket escapes while dangling upside-down from the roof of a building in the same city.

 For most of his career, Houdini was a headline act in vaudeville.
 For many years, he was the highest-paid performer in American vaudeville.
 One of Houdini's most notable non-escape stage illusions was performed at the New York Hippodrome, when he vanished a full-grown elephant from the stage.
 He had purchased this trick from the magician Charles Morritt.
 In 1923, Houdini became president of Martinka & Co., America's oldest magic company.
 The business is still in operation today.